-- Social Action and Integrative Learning: Service opportunities-Alternative Spring Break, Mason Service Corps
+- Social Action and Integrative Learning: Service opportunities such as Alternative Spring Break and Mason Service Corps

 - Office of Student Involvement: Campus Events, Greek Life, Program Board, Student Governance, Student Organizations, and Weekends at Mason.

-- Physical Activity for Lifetime Wellness Program: Every semester nearly 40 one-credit or more fitness, sport, or outdoor activity class within the Physical Activity for Lifetime Wellness program listed within Recreation (RECR) in PatriotWeb.
+- Physical Activity for Lifetime Wellness Program: Every semester nearly 40 one or two credit fitness, sport, or outdoor activity classes offered within the Recreation (RECR) prefix in PatriotWeb.